fmalina/revisions-blocl/activism/themoneymafia.md

 The difference between bank-created money (BCM) and government-created money is profound.
 All BCM has to be repaid with interest whereas GCM can be put into circulation debt-free and remains in the money supply permanently.
-GCM doesn’t disappear in times of recession as much of the BCM does.
+GCM doesn't disappear in times of recession as much of the BCM does.
 Private banks create “virtual” money out of thin air when they make loans; the opposite occurs when loans are repaid either voluntarily or at the call of the banks.